Cassie Gannis: Racing career

-Gannis started racing in quarter midgets in 1999; from 1999–2003, she recorded 15 top fives in 18 races.
+Gannis started racing in quarter midgets in 1999; from 1999 to 2003, she recorded 15 top-fives in 18 races.
 In 2005, she started Legends car racing, and two years later, began racing super late models.
 At Tucson Raceway Park, she was the youngest female driver to race at the track.

-From 2009–2011, Gannis was named a member of NASCAR's Drive for Diversity program.
+From 2009 to 2011, Gannis was named a member of NASCAR's Drive for Diversity program.
 In 2010, she ran a USAR Pro Cup Series race at Langley Speedway, suffering mechanical problems and failing to complete a lap.
 A year later, she started racing in the K&N Pro Series West for Greg Rayl, recording a best finish of 16th at Colorado National Speedway and Spokane County Raceway.
 The following year, she raced for Rayl, Nancy Cano and John Gomez, with her best finish being 15th at Havasu 95 Speedway.
 She eventually won the series' Most Popular Driver Award.

 In 2013, Gannis auditioned for a spot in the PEAK Stock Car Dream Challenge, a contest with the prize being a ride with Michael Waltrip Racing, and was named a finalist.

 In 2015, Gannis tested for Carter 2 Motorsports in the ARCA Racing Series at Daytona International Speedway, and eventually joined the team to make her series debut at the season-opening Lucas Oil 200.
 Despite being 33rd fastest in a field of 49 drivers, she failed to qualify for the race.
 On November 6, Gannis announced that she would make her Camping World Truck Series debut in the Lucas Oil 150 at Phoenix International Raceway for Mike Harmon Racing, but once again, she failed to qualify.

 In 2019, Gannis attempted to qualify for a women's-only Formula 3 series, but failed to progress beyond the evaluation day.